NBA 2K25: Additional changes

 NBA 2K25 introduces Legend Badges and additional attributes beyond your builds cap.
 In MyCareer, stamina has been removed from the builder and is now earned through working out at a Gatorade facility.
 Also, the acceleration rating has been replaced with agility.
 The badge regression introduced in NBA 2K24 has been removed.
 It also introduced the "Steph Era" in the MyNBA mode, which starts in the 2016–17 NBA season, where Kevin Durant makes his debut for the Golden State Warriors.

 Reception

 The PlayStation 5, Xbox Series X, and PC versions of NBA 2K25 received "generally favorable" reviews on review aggregator Metacritic, with the PlayStation 5 version having a 79/100, the Xbox Series X version having a 77/100, and the PC version having a 76/100.

 It was nominated for "Best Sports / Racing Game" at The Game Awards 2024, as well as for "Sports Game of the Year" at the 28th Annual D.I.C.E.
 Awards.

+By August 2025, the game had sold 11.5 million units.